Evolix/ansible-roles/newkernel/README.md

-# listupgrade
+# newkernel

-Install and configure a script not help manage Debian package updates.
+Installs and configures a script to help manages to reboot on a new kernel.
+This script will send an mail when a new kernel is available to plan a reboot.

 ## Tasks